msfjarvis/msfjarvis.dev/content/posts/teachingkotlin-part-2-variables.md

 As you can notice, the `toString` implementation is not identical to our data classes but that's a topic for another post.
 Back to variables!

-## Customising getters and setters
+## Customizing getters and setters

-While Kotlin creates getters and setters automatically, we can customize their behaviour.
+While Kotlin creates getters and setters automatically, we can customize their behavior.

 ``` kotlin
 class Item(id: Int, name: String) {